History of the Jews in Tunisia: Synagogues

-The most famous synagogue in Tunisia is the El Ghriba synagogue in the village of Hara Sghira on Djerba.
+The most famous synagogue in Tunisia is the El Ghriba Synagogue in the village of Hara Sghira on Djerba.
 The current building was constructed in late 19th or early 20th century, but the site is believed to have had a synagogue on it for the past 1,900 years.
 Tunisian Jews have for centuries made an annual pilgrimage to the synagogue on Lag Ba'Omer.
 On April 11, 2002, a truck full of explosives was detonated close to the synagogue, killing 21 people (of whom 14 were German tourists and 2 Frenchmen), and wounding over 30.
 Al Qaeda claimed responsibility.
 Hayyim Madar was the chief rabbi until his death on December 3, 2004.
 Memorial services were held at the Beit Mordekhai Synagogue in La Goulette, Tunis, and the El Ghriba synagogue on the island of Djerba.

 In May 2023, a Tunisian police officer killed four in a shooting near El Ghriba synagogue on Djerba, also the site of 2002's Ghriba synagogue bombing.
 An attacker fired a gun into a crowd visiting the house of worship during an annual pilgrimage event.
-In October 2023, during pro-Palestine ptotests riots sparked by blame on Israel for the Al-Ahli Arab Hospital bombing, hundreds of rioters hammered away the building's walls, set fire and planted Palestinian flags at the site of a historic synagogue in Tunisia, El Hamma synagogue, with videos showing people attacking it without police intervention.
+In October 2023, during pro-Palestine protests riots sparked by blame on Israel for the Al-Ahli Arab Hospital bombing, hundreds of rioters hammered away the building's walls, set fire and planted Palestinian flags at the site of a historic synagogue in Tunisia, El Hamma Synagogue, with videos showing people attacking it without police intervention.